SachinKonan/DopplerLifeDetectionSystem/README.md

 ### Clutter Cancellatiion

 Found under main/Clutter-Cancellation.
 Currently in rats-nest state as the majority of testing occured in this folder.
 The results of the testing in the filter are found in the realmain.py file in main

+### Radar Simulations

+To demonstrate that DC offset corresponds to the amount of clutter in the radar system, a python simulation was constructed which can be found in main/Simulations.
+Once run
+### Final

+Once all pin connections are made correct according to the picture in main/radarfull.png, main/realmain.py can be run, which has three tabs.

+1) Clutter Cancellation - Will run cancellation algorithm and minimize clutter in the receive antenna (approach described in paper).
+2) Data Collection and Processing - Will collect 2500 samples and output an FFT of the processed data.
+3) Simple Oscilloscope - Can be used for debugging within the system.

+# Author
+Sachin Konan - Have been working on this work for 1.5 years + James Aberle - Mentor for the project, aiding in rf clutter cancellation design.